-Cap Gap Extension of OPT
+Cap-Gap Extension of OPT

-If your OPT expires before April 1 and you are in a valid 60-day grace period on the day your H-1B petition is filed by your employer, your lawful F-1 status is in the U.S. is extended to October 1 (but you will NOT have authorization during the gap period.
+To be eligible for the Cap-Gap extension, your post-completion OPT must be valid at the time of your cap-subject filing, most likely the date of filing will be April 1st.
+If you are in a valid 60-day grace period on the day your H-1B petition is filed by your employer, your lawful F-1 status is in the U.S. is extended, but you will not have work authorization during the gap period.

-Work authorization on Cap Gap is valid until September 30 unless the H-1B petition is denied, withdrawn or revoked.
+Work authorization on Cap-Gap is valid until September 30 unless the H-1B petition is denied, withdrawn or revoked.

 Evidence of work authorization for the extended period is reflected on a new I-20.
 A new Employment Authorization Card (EAC) will NOT be issued for Cap Gap Extension.
 To request a new I-20 from the Glavin Office, email email@example.com with the subject "Cap Gap I-20".

 Travel during the Cap-Gap extension is possible; however, individuals should use caution before deciding to travel during this period.
 Individuals should consult with ISSS and their employer.
 The H-1B must be approved prior to departure and students are advised to travel will all required documents, including their H-1B receipt and an updated Form I-20 reflecting the Gap-Gap extension.
 It is not advisable to apply for a new F-1 visa during this extension.
 For additional information, view USCIS guidance here.